mplesser/azcam/docs/index.md

    - azcam-status
    - azcam-exptool

+While there are multiple pythonic ways to access the object instances in code, it is common to use the `api` object, often available as `azcam.api`.
+On there server side the `controller` object, for example, can be accessed as `api.controller`.
+On the client side, the `api` object maps to the standard objects but with only a reduced set of exposed methods.
+So while `api.exposure.reset` may available to server and client code, `api.exposure.set_video_gain` may only be available on the sever.

-As an example, to get the current system wavelength and take an exposure, the commands using the *azcam-itl* environment are:
+As an example, to get the current system wavelength and take an exposure, the commands using the *azcam-itl* extension are:

     # server-side (azcamserver)
     import azcam